 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 These can be a small, quiet ceremony or a large occasion in a packed church.

 Everyone is entitled to either a burial service (funeral) or to have their ashes buried in their local parish churchyard by their local parish priest regardless of whether they attended church or not.
-If you would like to find out more you can speak to Revd Simon Holloway 01297 35433.

 Planning a Funeral